Rahman-Motiur/TAV/README.md

-# TAV
-Text Assisted Vision Model for Medical Image Segmentation.
+# TAV: Text Assisted Vision Model for Medical Image Segmentation.
 **The code will be uploaded here very soon.**